Dual representations for systemic risk measures

 Let us denote by $\Lambda(x)$ the optimal value of problem \eqref{P}.
 Note that this problem is either infeasible, in which case we set $\Lambda(x)=-\infty$, or else it has a finite optimal value $\Lambda(x)\in [0,\bar{\bar{p}}]$, where $\bar{\bar{p}}\coloneqq \sum_{i=0}^d a_{i0}\bar{p}_i$.
 Let us denote by $\X$ the set of all $x\in\R^d$ for which \eqref{P} is feasible.
 Clearly, $\R^d_+\subseteq \X$.
-In fact, only the case $x\in \R^d_+$ is considered by Eisenberg, Noe \cite{eisnoe} and it is shown in \cite[Lemma~4]{eisnoe} that every optimal solution of \eqref{P} is a clearing payment vector for the system.
+In fact, only the case $x\in \R^d_+$ is considered by \cite{eisnoe} and it is shown in \citet[Lemma~4]{eisnoe} that every optimal solution of \eqref{P} is a clearing payment vector for the system.
 We note here that the same result holds for every $x\in \X$ since the objective function is strictly increasing with respect to the payment $p_i$ of each institution $i$.

 Therefore, if $x\in\X$, then the optimal value $\Lambda(x)$ is the equity of society after clearing payments are realized, and if $x\notin \X$, then we have $\Lambda(x)=-\infty$ in which case there is no clearing payment vector.
-Hence, we set $\Lambda$ to be the aggregation function for the Eisenberg-Noe model as it quantifies the impact of the system to society.
+Hence, we set $\Lambda$ to be the aggregation function for the Eisenberg-Noe model as it quantifies the impact of the financial network on society.

 It is easy to check that $\Lambda$ is increasing, concave and non-constant.
 Hence, it satisfies the definition of an aggregation function except that it may take the value $-\infty$.
 Nevertheless, by Remark~\ref{eisnoe-ext} below, we are able to apply Theorem~\ref{mainthm} to this choice of $\Lambda$.
 In Proposition~\ref{noccp-comp} below, we provide a simple expression for the conjugate function $g$ defined by \eqref{conjugate}.